 1.3) Col. Francis Thompson (1791-1876), m.
 Charlotte H. Johnson

 Militia captain in 1813.
 Daughter Anna m. cousin Charles H. Wills

 1.4) Anna Maria Thompson

 2) Mary Aliana Wills (bef.
 1770-1832), single.
+She was named co-executor of the will of her grandmother Mary Saunders Livers, who bequeathed her Negro men and women.
+Accordingly, she is probably the Mary Wills of Port Tobacco East in the Maryland slave owners and superintendents list of 1798.
 Little is known of her except from her will in which she requests to be buried at Mt.
 Carmel and makes bequests to her various nieces and nephews.

 3) Joseph Ignatius Wills (c.1770-1836) m.
 Anastasia Hatcher